FoxelSA/pycheckjpeg/README.md

 ## pycheckjpeg<br />A python module to check integrity of JPEG files

-pycheckjpeg can validate a JPEG file from a buffer or a path, it returns an empty table ( [] ) if the file is valid, else all the error messages in a table
+pycheckjpeg can validate a JPEG file from a buffer or a path, it returns error and warning messages if anything is found.

 ### Dependencies

  _libjpeg-dev_

     sudo apt-get install libjpeg-dev

 ### Installation